m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 Anyway, this is where architecture suddenly becomes crucial in a fully integrated engine like mine – almost every higher-level system depends on how you compose game objects.
+So in a sense, you could call the architecture of game objects the fundamental architecture of a game engine.
 This is why I've spent so much time thinking about this and doing it over and over.
 I don't want to build too many systems on top of my object model until I'm happy with it, because every time I redo it I have to update large parts of everything else.